SeldonIO/seldon-core/docs-gb/models/inference-artifacts.md

 ## Saving Model artifacts

-For many machine learning artifacts you can simply save them to a folder and load them into seldon core v2.
+For many machine learning artifacts you can simply save them to a folder and load them into Seldon Core 2.
 Details are given below as well as a link to creating a custom model settings file if needed.

 | Type | Notes | Custom Model Settings |